All the info you could possibly need, or ‘contact us’ at the bottom of this page.

 Drink tokens are non-refundable - only purchase what you intend on consuming at the bar.

-Drink token price varies between Fake Festivals but in 2015 the usual the price was £3.50 each, or three for £10.00.
+Drink token price varies between Fake Festivals but in 2015 the usual the price was £3.50 each.

 Outside the marquee you will usually find a variety of food traders.
 The food traders are independent and set their own menus and prices.
 Usually you would expect to see pizza, hot-dog, jacket potato and even hog roast traders.
 Food traders vary between festivals so please don’t assume it’s the same choice at every Fake Festival.